Houseparty is a social app that is focused on video chat across a diverse range of different platforms including Android, iOS, and MacOS.

 They allow users to play rounds of word association or trivia with friends and family while capturing and sharing their phone and desktop screens with the room.

 The article was published in March, but Houseparty’s metrics have definitely improved and skyrocketed even more since then.

 According to the article, AppAnnie ranked Houseparty as the seventh most popular app in the iOS App Store in March, just behind Zoom and Google Hangouts.

-This feat is more remarkable when considered that Houseparty was previously ranked 304 in download ratings a mere two weeks prior.
+This feat is more remarkable when considering that Houseparty was previously ranked 304 in download ratings a mere two weeks prior.

 Deighton goes forward to explain how Houseparty emerged from Meerkat circa 2016.
 However, Meerkat was quickly eclipsed by Facebook Live and Twitter’s Periscope.

-Although Meerkat was a failed venture, the seeds for Houseparty was already being sown in the ashes of its failure.
+Although Meerkat was a failed venture, the seeds for Houseparty were already being sown in the ashes of its failure.

 According to then Meerkat chief executive, Ben Rubin: “We found the best Meerkat moments happened when people who knew each other (either in person or online) came together live and interacted in real time.”